marcecj/faust_mbstereophony/README.md

    compile them if you don't want to, and
-2. reconstruction by summing the bands requires only half as much CPU, while the using a synthesis filter bank results in the overall transfer function of the system becoming invariant to changes in edge frequency.
+2. reconstruction by summing the bands requires only half as much CPU, while the using a synthesis filter bank results in the overall transfer function of the system becoming invariant to changes in edge frequency (see the references below).

 So select from them depending on your requirements.